 Other popular chemicals are herbicides and pesticides which are there to kill viruses and prevent any fungi and algae from forming.
 You won’t be thrilled to have such chemicals in your water, though, and this is why they should be filtered out as well.
 Again, this happens in the 3rd stage after all the solid particles have already been removed by the previous filters.

-The Types of Filters You Have At Your Disposal
+The Types of Filters You Have at Your Disposal

 So we kept mentioning phrases such as “a few cartridges” or “the first filter is a sediment filter” but we never got to explain the main types of filters used in most devices.
 So if you are on the hunt for the best whole house water filter cartridge, abort your mission and simply see which filter does what.

-- Sediment filters – these are the most popular filters and they are typically 1st in line when we talk about water being filtered through a number of cartridges.
+These are the most popular filters and they are typically 1st in line when we talk about water being filtered through a number of cartridges.
 Many times they would be added to your typical carbon filter system.
 This type of cartridge needs to be replaced frequently as it fights “the big boys” when it comes to contaminants.

-- Activated carbon filters – also known as charcoal medium carbon filters.
+Also known as charcoal medium carbon filters.
 They are not expensive but will filter out the most contaminants from your water.
 A regular carbon filter can handle metals such as iron but will also rid you of chlorine.
 Such a filter will also not affect the mineral content of the water.

-- Alkaline filters – typically found in water filter pitchers.
+Typically found in water filter pitchers.
 You will rarely see such a filter in a whole house system.
 During the process of alkalinization, the pH levels of your drinking water are increased.

-- Ceramic filters – also a rare breed.
+Also a rare breed.
 They are good when you want to filter your water down to the smallest of microns.
 A ceramic filter can give you 0.35 micron but this is rarely needed.
 Since the material of the filter is basically metal, it will discharge metal ions.
 They are actually the ones to destroy the tiniest of bacteria in your drinking water.

 Selecting the Right Whole House Water Filter